Scrambled Linear Pseudorandom Number Generators: Equidistribution

 But if we choose $t_2$ arbitrarily, we can immediately compute $u_2=v_2-t_2$ and then $t_1$ and $t_0$. \end{proof}

-Once again, it is impossible to claim $4$-dimensional equidistribution.
+Once again, the claim of Proposition~\ref{prop:xoshiro256p} cannot be extended to $4$-dimensional equidistribution.
 The only possible $2$-bit \xoshiro generator with $8$ bits of state has full period but it is easy to verify that the associated \xoshirop generator is not $4$-dimensionally equidistributed.

-Now, we prove an analogous equidistribution result for \xoshirop[512]. \begin{proposition} A \xoshirop generator with $w$ bits of output and $8w$ bits of state and scrambling the first and third words of state is $7$-dimensionally equidistributed. \end{proposition} \begin{proof} Denoting with the $t_i$'s the first word and with the $u_i$'s the third word and applying again our general technique, we obtain the constraints
+Now, we prove an analogous equidistribution result for \xoshirop[512]. \begin{proposition} A \xoshirop generator with $w$ bits of output and $8w$ bits of state and applying the \texttt{++} scrambler (see Section~\ref{sec:plusplus}) the first and third word of state is $7$-dimensionally equidistributed. \end{proposition} \begin{proof} Denoting with the $t_i$'s the first word and with the $u_i$'s the third word and applying again our general technique, we obtain the constraints

-Choosing a value for $u_0$ (and thus $t_0=v_0-u_0$) gives by the first equation $u_1=t_0+u_0$ and thus $t_1=v_1 - u_1$, by the second equation $u_2=t_1+u_1$ and $t_2=v_2 - u_2$, and so on. \end{proof}
+Choosing a value for $u_0$ (and thus $t_0=v_0-u_0$) gives by the first equation $u_1=t_0\oplus u_0$ and thus $t_1=v_1 - u_1$, by the second equation $u_2=t_1\oplus u_1$ and $t_2=v_2 - u_2$, and so on. \end{proof}

-Note that it is impossible to claim $8$-dimensional equidistribution: the \xoshirop generator associated with the only full period $5$-bit \xoshiro generator with $40$ bits of state ($a=2$, $b=3$) is not $8$-dimensionally equidistributed.
+Note that the claim of Proposition~\ref{prop:xoshiro512p} cannot be extended to $8$-dimensional equidistribution: the \xoshirop generator associated with the only full period $5$-bit \xoshiro generator with $40$ bits of state ($a=2$, $b=3$) is not $8$-dimensionally equidistributed.

-\begin{proposition} A \xoshiropp generator with $w$ bits of output and $4w$ bits of state and scrambling the first and last words of state is $3$-dimensionally equidistributed. \end{proposition} \begin{proof} The proof uses the same notation of Proposition~\ref{prop:xoshiro256p}, and proceeds in the same way: the equations we obtain are the same, and due to che choice of scrambler we have $u_i = (v_i - t_i)R^{-r}- t_i$, so can obtain the $u_i$'s from the $t_i$'s. \end{proof}
+\begin{proposition} A \xoshiropp generator with $w$ bits of output and $4w$ bits of state and scrambling the first and last words of state is $3$-dimensionally equidistributed. \end{proposition} \begin{proof} The proof uses the same notation of Proposition~\ref{prop:xoshiro256p}, and proceeds in the same way: the equations we obtain are the same, and due to the choice of scrambler we have $u_i = (v_i - t_i)R^{-r}- t_i$, so can obtain the $u_i$'s from the $t_i$'s. \end{proof}

-Note that it is impossible to claim $4$-dimensional equidistribution, as shown, once again, by the only possible $2$-bit \xoshiro generator with $8$ bits of state: the only possible associated \xoshiropp generator is not $4$-dimensionally equidistributed.

-\begin{proposition} A \xoshiropp generator with $w$ bits of output and $8w$ bits of state scrambling the third and first words of state is $7$-dimensionally equidistributed. \end{proposition} \begin{proof} The proof uses the same notation of Proposition~\ref{prop:xoshiro512p}, and proceeds in the same way: the equations we obtain are the same, and due to che choice of scrambler we have $t_i = (v_i - u_i)R^{-r}- u_i$, so we can obtain the $t_i$'s from the $u_i$'s. \end{proof}
+\begin{proposition} A \xoshiropp generator with $w$ bits of output and $8w$ bits of state scrambling the third and first words of state is $7$-dimensionally equidistributed. \end{proposition} \begin{proof} The proof uses the same notation of Proposition~\ref{prop:xoshiro512p}, and proceeds in the same way: the equations we obtain are the same, and due to the choice of scrambler we have $t_i = (v_i - u_i)R^{-r}- u_i$, so we can obtain the $t_i$'s from the $u_i$'s. \end{proof}